 The molasses-spiked flavor and wonderful texture of these old fashioned Baked Beans from Scratch is a real treat.
 A great potluck choice!

-Although I have a couple of very good recipes for baked beans that call for the canned variety, there’s nothing like a great big pot of baked beans from scratch.
-It’s the way my mom used to do it and that distinctive slow-cooked, molasses spiked taste takes me straight back to my family dinner table.
-There’s a little more labor involved and definitely more time is required but the effort is so worth it.
+I loved a good canned bean recipe, but there’s nothing like a great big pot of baked beans from scratch.
+It’s the way my mom used to make them and that distinctive slow-cooked, molasses spiked taste takes me straight back to my family dinner table.

 Trust me, anyone who has been in or near your house while these are cooking will be waiting anxiously to eat them.
 Beans from scratch cooking in the oven make your house smell incredible.